AquiGorka/aquigorka-net/content/post/esports.md

 *Spectators taking part*

-As an added value to people watching there can be real time dynamics - similar to those of 2nd screen for other type of live events - that enhance the watcher's experience and thus making it more appealing to attend the competitions.
+As an added value to people watching there, can be real time dynamics - similar to those of 2nd screen for other type of live events - that enhance the watcher's experience and thus make it more appealing to attend the competitions.

 <img src="/images/esports/numbers.jpg" style="width: 100%;" alt="eSports Numbers" />